The Dexter Bands

 Seventh and Eighth graders participate in grade level bands at Mill Creek Middle School.
 Outgoing eighth graders are expected to possess the basic skills necessary to participate in the high school bands.

-At DHS students participate in one of three bands based on the results of an audition each spring: Varsity Band, Concert Band, and Symphonic Band.
+At DHS, students participate in one of three bands based on the results of an audition each spring: Varsity Band, Concert Band, and Symphonic Band.
 These three outstanding groups combine to make up the Dreadnaught Marching Band.
-The Marching Band holds band camp at Hillsdale College each sumer, performs at all home football games, participates in several annual parades, and enters District 12 Marching Festival every October.
+The Marching Band holds Band Camp at Hillsdale College each summer, performs at all home football games, participates in several annual parades, and marching band exhibitions/festivals.

 Meet the Directors